 Sierra Club Canada Foundation (SCCF) staff:

-Lindsay Boucher recently stepped down as Prairie Chapter Coordinator and now works on the Edmonton Wild Child Program with Sierra Club Canada Foundation.
+Lindsay Boucher is the Prairie Chapter Coordinator with Sierra Club Canada Foundation.
 She grew up in Edmonton spending a lot of time outdoors whether it was camping, canoeing or simply enjoying nature in her own backyard.
 This formed a strong appreciation for the environment from a young age.
 Lindsay graduated from the University of Alberta with a degree in biology which fueled her passion for environmental work through a science-based approach.
 Her research experience specialized in environmental toxicology while her professional experience focused on addressing water quality issues in Alberta’s lakes.
 She enjoys her role with Sierra Club because she is able to deepen understanding of environmental processes through raising awareness on environmental issues coupled with engaging communities to become aware of their impact on nature – as well as nature’s positive impact on them.

 Gretchen Fitzgerald is our National Programs Director.
 She has focused on environmental impacts of oil and gas and mining, volunteer engagement, and climate change.
 Having grown up in northern Newfoundland, Gretchen witnessed the impacts of the collapse of the cod fishery on her community and was drawn to marine biology and conservation ecology as a student at Dalhousie University.